josephWoodland/MS2---CookIt/README.md

 This was a list of all the interactive features on the app and if they respond in the correct way.

+### Functions checklists

+Functions:

+- have the ability to make the app personal for each user - Pass
+- have the ability to allow the user to input data into the app tp create a meal plan - Pass
+- create suggestions based on the user input i.e. Dietary information - Pass
+- be able to show the recipe for each meal suggestion - Pass
+- have a save function that stores recipe plan data, allowing the user to see/access previously saved recipes. - Pass
+- be quick and ensure users do not need to access multiple pages (unecsearily). - Pass

 ### Nav Bar

 - All links render the right content to the center section of the page - highlighting the correct page.